mmmohajer/baseDesign/readme.md

 `br-rad-px-(5, 10, 15, 20, 25, 30, 35, 40, 45, 50)` --> Use this classes to define the border radius in pixels. <br>
 `br-rad-px-(0, 10, 20, 30, 40, 50, 60, 70, 80, 90, 100)` --> Use this classes to define the border radius in percentage. <br>
 `br-(all, top, left, right, bottom)-(dotted, dashed, solid, double, groove, ridge, inset, outset, hidden)-(1, 2, 3, 4)` --> Use this classes to define the direction, style, and thickness of borders in pixels. <br>
-`br-color-(primary, secondary, third, fourth, success, warning, red, blue, black, white, orange, purple, yellow, green, pink, cyan, silver)` --> Use this classes to define the color of borders. <br>
+`br-color-(primary, info, inverse, faded, danger, success, warning, red, blue, black, white, orange, purple, yellow, green, pink, cyan, silver)` --> Use this classes to define the color of borders. <br>
 `br-none` --> Use this class to remove all borders
 Sample: `<div class="br-bottom-double-2 br-color-red">Hello</div>`